shinzlet/oildrop/README.md

 - [ ] Dark / Light UI Toggle
 - [ ] Import / Export userscripts

+## Appearance
+Oildrop isn't pretty, yet.
+I do plan to do a full overhaul of all the styling, and I'm even considering bringing a real designer on board (good software is as pretty as it is free, and Oildrop is GPLv3, after all).

 ## Compatibility
 Currently, Oildrop does not implement the `GM_` functions that are part of the GreaseMonkey API, nor does it use a metadata block.
 Although this is not very limiting for any new userscripts you write or port, it will likely break